Skip to content

 Off-support treated units are then dropped from matching, the ATT is taken over the on-support treated, and _support == 0 flags the trimmed rows.

-5. PSM-DID: frequency-weighted difference-in-differences
+5. PSM-DID: weighted difference-in-differences

 The canonical Stata recipe